stes/fairness_im_maschinellen_lernen/src/en_08_variable_entscheidungsgrenze_2_populationen.md

 In the following two charts, the data from the two population groups is displayed separately.
 The bank can choose different decision thresholds for each group – but doesn't have to.

+In the following two charts, the data from the two population groups is displayed separately.
+As a <b>policymaker or societal decision-maker</b>, your role is to define the rules under which banks may operate when granting credit.
+This includes whether banks are allowed to set different decision thresholds for different groups—or must apply a single, uniform threshold to all applicants.

 <div class="tip" label="Task 1 (Discussion)">
   <p>
     <i class="fas fa-comments"></i>
-    Discuss whether you would choose different decision thresholds for each group or a single threshold for both groups.
-The goal is to ensure that no group is treated unfairly or systematically disadvantaged.
   </p>
   <p>
+ Discuss whether you would choose different decision thresholds for each group or a single threshold for both groups.

-  Decide what you consider to be fair decision thresholds for the two groups, taking into account both fairness and the bank’s need to achieve a satisfactory profit.
+Decide what you consider to be fair decision thresholds for the two groups that protect individuals from systematic disadvantage while also enabling the bank to operate sustainably.

   </p>
 </div>